vda-lab/data-management/pages/nosql/arangodb-querying-document-data.md

 AA       24797
 OO       22509
 {% endhighlight %}
-Apparently SouthWest Airlines (`WN`) has many more domestic flights than any other airline, including American Airlines (`AA`) and ...
-(I don't know what the OO stands for...)
+Apparently SouthWest Airlines (`WN`) has many more domestic flights than any other airline, including American Airlines (`AA`) and SkyWest Airlines (`OO`).

-## Aggregation
+### COLLECT with AGGREGATE
-We can go further and make calculations as well.
-Note that we can only use `AGGREGATE` when we have run `COLLECT` before.
+We can go further and make calculations on these groupings as well.
 When using `AGGREGATE` we create a new variable and assign it a value using one of the functions that we saw [here](#functions-in-arangodb).

 What is the average flight distance?
 {% highlight sql %}
 FOR f IN flights
-    COLLECT AGGREGATE
-    avg_length = AVG(f.Distance)
+    COLLECT AGGREGATE avg_length = AVG(f.Distance)
     RETURN avg_length
 {% endhighlight %}